SamuelOvuema/Dareyio-pbl/Project9.md

 If you want to apply some particular pattern to define which files to send – use this syntax.

-Save this configuration and go ahead, change something in README.MD file in your GitHub Tooling repository.
+Save this configuration and go ahead and change something in README.MD file in your GitHub Tooling repository.

 Webhook will trigger a new job and in the “Console Output” of the job you will find something like this: